semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 	50 </listOfModels>

 # 1.2.2.
 SED-ML to Xperimenter Model Transformation
 The generation of another experiment model alongside the SED-ML is an essential effort to enrich the megamodel for the experimenters.
 The intention supporting this effort is to encourage the experimenters to develop their DSLs serving their particular needs, introduce them to the megamodel, and find common ground to bestow the knowledge.
-With this in mind, we undertook the Xperimenter model transformation from SED-ML, and achieved the Xperimenter model in the Listing 5.2.2.
+With this in mind, we undertook the Xperimenter model transformation from SED-ML, and achieved the Xperimenter model in the Listing below.
 We opted to apply model transformation from SED-ML to Xperimenter rather than the STL to Xperimenter.
 Because the SED-ML specification represents a formal model for capturing the essentials of simulation experiments including hypotheses and this method improves the ability to create traceability to the lower models, i.e., Xperimenter.
-It is crucial to note that the STL formula dening the hypotheses was given as user input.
+It is crucial to note that the STL formula defining the hypotheses was given as user input.
 In order to keep the originality of the Xperimenter model and as it was not a primary goal in this research, those inputs were not translated into Xperimenter and processed by the Python script in the following Experiment Execution section.

 	1  experiment experiment{